gios-asu/ASU-Web-Standards-Wordpress-Theme/README.md

 # Menus

 This theme supports two main menus: a main navigation menu and a footer menu.

+## Main Navigation

+The main navigation menu only supports a max of three levels.
+The top level of the menu will be the pills/tabs that you see in the menu.
+The second level will create a basic dropdown under that pill.
+A third level will force that dropdown to become a "Mega Menu."

+Only the lowest level of pills will actually be clickable.
+If you create a three level deep menu, only the deepest pills will be links.

 ## Footer Menu